Interstellar-Network/interstellar-docs-tech/developers/Milestones/M2/components_delivered/client_layer.md

   - Estimate and attach fees or gas limits.

 - **Validation Routing**
-  - Determine whether additional validation (e.g., TAVP) is required based on the current policy.
+  - By default in M2 a transaction validation is required to sign transaction( a conditional validation in M3 will managed by Transaction Manager).
   - Trigger the corresponding challenge-response protocol.

 - **Signature Request**
-  - Forward transaction payload to the Transaction Management Layer.
+  - To Key Manager if User Validation through TAVP is successfull.
   - Receive and relay signing outcome from the KMS or future signer layers.

 - **Feedback Loop**